Zeleznyj/symmetr/examples/README.md

 These examples are described in detail in the manuscript [ arXiv:2602.21034].

 Included examples:

 1. Conductivity and anomalous Hall effect of Fe
+2. Hall effect of Si
-2. Spin-orbit torque in CuMnAs
+3. Spin-orbit torque in CuMnAs
-3. Spin-polarized current in Mn3Sn
+4. Spin-polarized current in Mn3Sn